YikaiZhang95/torchkm/README.md

 Paste this one line into your coding agent and let it wire up the rest:

-> **"Install `torchkm` and use `TorchKMSVC` to train a calibrated kernel classifier on my tabular data — call `fit` to train and tune, then return `predict_proba` for new rows."**
+> **"Install `torchkm` and use `TorchKMSVC` to train a calibrated kernel classifier on my tabular data.
+Call `fit` to train and tune, then return `predict_proba` for new rows."**

-Because the call surface is tiny and the output is a real probability, an agent can use TorchKM as a reliable tool inside a larger workflow — classify a batch, read the confidence, decide what to do next — instead of hallucinating a label.
+Because the call surface is tiny and the output is a real probability, an agent can use TorchKM as a reliable tool inside a larger workflow: classify a batch, read the confidence, decide what to do next without hallucinating a label.

 ---